cloudmesh/client/docs/source/prefix.rst

 Conventions
 ------------

-We will be using some simple conventions in this documentation.
+We use some simple conventions in this documentation.
 To indicate a command to be executed on the terminal we use `$` at the beginning of the line: